npogeant/npogeant/README.md

 ### Welcome ☘️

-- 👋 Hi, I’m Nicolas, a Junior Data Scientist with 2+ years of work experience, especially in SEO.
+- 👋 Hi, I’m Nicolas, a Junior Data Scientist with 2+ years of work experience.
 Passionate about Data and Machine Learning, I'm always looking for more to learn and solve problems.
 - 🔭 You can find my portfolio [here](https://www.npogeant.com/)
 - 🌱 I write articles [here](https://npogeant.medium.com/)
 - 📫 How to reach me: npogeant@gmail.com or on my [linkedin](https://www.linkedin.com/in/nicolaspogeant/)